 “The man of genius makes no mistakes, his errors are volitional and portals of discovery.” –James Joyce

-There are three different versions of the text: The first and second are the editions that Joyce had published with all of the errors intact.
+There are three different versions of the text: The first and second are the editions that Joyce submitted for publications with all of the errors intact.
 The third edition has the errors that the editors located, and the 600 corrections that Joyce spent two years locating, corrected.
 Some would have you believe that first two editions are the definitive editions, but you have to be a Joyce purist to appreciate them.

 Can it be called anything short of egotistical for an author to believe that his subconscious choices and decisions, are somehow divine?
 If, as Joyce said, and Picasso later repeated in regard to his paintings, mistakes are portals of discovery, then we can say that’s great, and incredibly artistic in the process of creation.
 To leave it in the finished product, however, and subject your readers to the confusion, just seems egotistical.
 “Here’s what I was thinking at the time,” Joyce is basically telling his readers.
-“I don’t know what it means, but this is a higher plane of thinking than just conscious thought.
+“I don’t know what it means, but this is a higher plane of thinking than simple conscious thought.
 Isn’t it magical?
 Maybe you can make some sense of it.
 Maybe you can attribute it to your life in some manner.”
-This method of operation may say something profound about the random nature of the universe, but when we’re reading a novel we don’t necessarily want to know about the randomness of the universe, we want order.
+This method of operation may say something profound about the random nature of the universe, but when we’re reading a novel we don’t necessarily want to know about the randomness of the universe, unless it’s structured in a manner that leads us to your statement.